A list that started off as a note on my phone

 Baked: though this cookie looks great on the outside, I personally found its texture to be a little dry and hard

-Levain: world famous and delectable, but not my personal favorite because of its slightly unconventional shape, baking process, and ultimately texture.
-Also who really goes to Midtown all the time?
+Levain: world famous and delectable, but not my personal favorite because of its slightly unconventional shape, baking process, and ultimately texture. update: they recently opened up a new branch and I've found myself returning to UWS just for these cookies, so I guess I take back what I said!

 Jacques Torres: a king of kings, beautifully chocolatey, crunchy yet fudgy, and actually enormous.
 JT will always be my man - don’t miss the Mudslide cookie too!